daschl/mullet/README.md

 You can modify the sample config that ships in this repository, but for now pretty much everything that's in the sample is supported.

+If you run it with just `cargo run` it will start with a single node and all services enabled for it, also a sample bucket will be loaded.

 ## Usage

 Once started, it will print some debug information, most importantly which ports are used: